hassansyed4/vue.js-todo-app/README.md

-# Vue ToDo App
+# Vue ToDo Application

-A simple and responsive ToDo application built using **Vue.js** that helps users manage daily tasks efficiently.
-The application allows users to add, complete, and delete tasks with a clean and intuitive interface.
+A simple and responsive **Task Management (ToDo) web application** built using **Vue.js**.
+The application allows users to create, manage, and track daily tasks in an intuitive interface.

+This project demonstrates the use of **Vue components, reactive data binding, and modern frontend styling**.

 ---